lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 The setters that Lit generates automatically call `requestUpdate()`.
 If you write your own setter you must call `requestUpdate()` manually, supplying the property name and its old value.

-In most cases, **you do not need to crete custom property accessors.** To compute values from existing properties, we recommend using the [`willUpdate`](/guide/components/lifecycle/#willupdate) callback, which allows you to set values during the update cycle without triggering an additonal update.
+In most cases, **you do not need to crete custom property accessors.** To compute values from existing properties, we recommend using the [`willUpdate`](/guide/components/lifecycle/#willupdate) callback, which allows you to set values during the update cycle without triggering an additional update.
+To perform a custom action after the element updates, we recommend using the [`updated`](/guide/components/lifecycle/#updated) callback.
+A custom setter can be used in rare cases when it's important to synchronously validate any value the user sets.

 If your class defines its own accessors for a property, Lit will not overwrite them with generated accessors.
 If your class does not define accessors for a property, Lit will generate them, even if a superclass has defined the property or accessors.